SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 **IN NO WAY REQUIRED** to vote or flag as you suggest.
 Bringing posts to chat is just a way to increase exposure to a post, not to create a mindless voting mob.

-Too make sure people don't abuse the system, requests for actions which you can not perform should be kept to a minimum.
+To make sure people don't abuse the system, requests for actions which you can not perform should be kept to a minimum.

 <a id="can-i-request-cv" href="#can-i-request-cv" class="hover-visible"></a>**Close Vote Requests** are the most common request you'll find.
 Please follow the format a few sections above.